dineshkummarc/dealwithit/README.md

 **First!** And most important - get the code.

+**Then!** Set the `src` variable in `js/app.js` to reference your url.

 **Then!** Run it.

-**Note!** This stuff needs to be on a server, otherwise when you try to run it, it will throw an error.
-This has something to do with crazy browser security stuff.
+**Note!** This stuff needs to be on a server (including the image url) otherwise when you try to run it, it will throw an error.
+This has something to do with crazy browser security stuff around reading image data.

 **Optionally!** You can pass a message through the url to display instead of the default "deal with it".
 Like for example